 - 1 in 17 (for women)

-Smokers, however, have a greater risk as compared to non-smokers.
+Smokers, however, have a greater risk than non-smokers.

-Lung cancers are usually at an advanced stage by the time they are diagnosed.
-Therefore, they are difficult to treat.
-The screening tests have, however, made it easy to diagnose the case early in the high-risk patients.
+Lung cancers are usually at an advanced stage by the time they are diagnosed, so they are difficult to treat.
+However, screening tests have made it easier to diagnose cancer earlier in high-risk patients.
 Early diagnosis can improve the mortality rate.

-Low-dose CT (LDCT) scan of the chest is used for screening of the lung cancer.
-LDCT uses a lower amount of radiations, and in contrast to standard CT scan, it does not require the intravenous contrast dye.
+A low-dose CT (LDCT) scan of the chest is used to screen for lung cancer.
+LDCT uses less radiation, and in contrast to standard CT scan, it does not require intravenous contrast dye.

 Who Should Be Screened?

-- Individuals with a history of heavy smoking
+- Individuals with a history of heavy (≥ 30 pack-years) smoking

 - Individuals who are smokers or have quit smoking within the past 15 years